Sperrylite

 Sperrylite is a platinum arsenide mineral with the chemical formula PtAs2 and is an opaque metallic tin white mineral which crystallizes in the isometric system with the pyrite group structure.
 It forms cubic, octahedral or pyritohedral crystals in addition to massive and reniform habits.
-It has a Mohs hardness of 6 - 7 and a very high specific gravity of 10.6.
+It has a Mohs hardness of 6–7 and a very high specific gravity of 10.6.

-It was discovered by Francis Louis Sperry, an American chemist, in 1889 at Sudbury.
+It was discovered by the American chemist Francis Louis Sperry in 1888-89 in ore from the Vermillion Mine, part of the Sudbury Basin discoveries, as he did a fire assay to determine the gold content of the ore for the Canadian Copper Company who were interested by the property.

 The most important occurrence of sperrylite is in the nickel ore deposit of Sudbury Basin in Ontario, Canada.
-It also occurs in the layered igneous complex of the Bushveld region of South Africa and the Oktyabr'skoye copper-nickel deposit of the Eastern-Siberian Region, Russia.
+It also occurs in the layered igneous complex of the Bushveld region of South Africa and the Oktyabr'skoye copper-nickel deposit near Noril'sk, Russia.

 Geologic occurrence

 Sperrylite is the most common platinum mineral, it generally occurs with a wide array of other unusual minerals, including cooperite [(Pt,Pd,Ni)S], laurite [RuS2], kotulskite [Pd(Te,Bi)], merenskyite [(Pd,Pt)(Te,Bi)2], iridium-osmium (Ir-Os) alloys, sudburyite [(Pd,Ni)Sb], omeiite [(Os,Ru)As2], testibiopalladite [PdTe(Sb,Te)], and niggliite [PtSn], to name a few.
 It does not readily decompose through normal weathering processes and, consequently, has been reported in widely scattered alluvial deposits.

 It was first found as tiny crystals found with rhodolite garnet and corundum during alluvial gem mining in streams draining Mason Mountain, Macon County, North Carolina (Hidden 1898).
 Sperrylite has been identified in Finland from sulfide deposits generally associated with layered mafic-ultramafic complexes.